Labradoodle vs Goldendoodle – Which Is Best For Your Family?

-Labradoodle coats come in a variety of shades, including Chalk, Caramel, Apricot, Red, Chocolate, and Parti-Color (having a predominant coat color broken by patches of one or more other colors).
+Labradoodle coats come in a range of colors, including Chalk, Caramel, Apricot, Red, Chocolate, and Parti-Color (having a predominant coat color broken by patches of one or more other colors).

 Labradoodle and Goldendoodle Coat Texture

 The texture of the coat will be Wool, Fleece, or Hair.

-The most common coat is the Fleece.
+The most common coat is the Fleece type.
 It is wavy or shaggy fur that is low to non-shedding.
-The next most common is the curly Wool coat, and this is the tight curls like a poodle and non-shedding.
+The next most common is the curly Wool type coat, and this is the tight curls like a poodle and non-shedding.
 The Hair coat is flat and mostly straight and will be shed periodically.
-The best way to deal with this is regular grooming to reduce dander and fur shedding around your home.
+The best way to deal with this is daily brushing and regular grooming to reduce dander and fur shedding around your home.

 Labradoodle Vs Goldendoodle Sizes

 A standard Labradoodle and a standard Goldendoodle are pretty close in size, but Labrador parent breeds lean toward a larger and stronger physique.
 Genetics will always play a role in this, but a reputable breeder should be able to give you an estimate of the puppy’s eventual size based on its parents.
 The mini Goldendoodle and mini Labradoodle are listed as “small” on this chart.